Marseille Canal: Water quality

 The canal is no longer the sole water source for Marseille.
 The Canal de Provence, almost completely underground, is a network of canals from the Verdon River built in the 1970s that now brings water to not only Marseille but also Aix-en-Provence and Toulon.
 Today, that water is approximately two thirds of the water brought into Marseille, the remaining third comes from the Verdon through Provence.
 Both sources are connected.

-The water is treated in two water treatment facilities: Sainte-Marthe and Saint-Barnabé.
+The water is treated in two water treatment facilities, Sainte-Marthe and Saint-Barnabé.
 The main operations performed by the treatment facilities are pre-chlorination, clarification by flocculation with a coagulant, sand filtration and disinfection with ozone and chlorine.
 In 2006, the health authority of Marseille carried out a number of tests on the water quality, determining that the canal's water conformed to all required norms.
-In 2009, a young mother and her baby where found dead in their apartment: the culprit was chlorine gas from the water supply.
-That led to a citywide survey of the gasses in system but not before others were admitted to hospitals from all over the city.
+In 2009, a young mother and her baby were found dead in their apartment.
+The culprit was chlorine gas from the water supply that led to a citywide survey of the gasses in the system, but not before others were admitted to hospitals from all over the city.